Model-independent constraints on clustering and growth of cosmic structures from BOSS DR12 galaxies in harmonic space: Analysis

-Some extra care has to be taken when the covariance matrix is estimated using simulations, and the final likelihood should be accordingly corrected.
-This is because the inverse of the covariance matrix derived from simulations can be a biased estimator of the inverse of the Gaussian covariance \citep{Hartlap}.
-Here, we present two methods that account for this correction: \begin{enumerate} \item The former was first proposed by \citep{Hartlap} and it based on the following reasoning.
-Whilst the covariance matrix inferred from simulations can be an unbiased estimator of the true covariance \(\mathds C\), its inverse (entering the \(\chi^2\) in \autoref{eq:chi2}) is not, and therefore should be rescaled \citep{Anderson2004} according to
+Some extra care has to be taken when the covariance matrix is estimated using simulations, and the final likelihood should be corrected accordingly.
+This is because the inverse of the covariance matrix derived from simulations can be a biased estimator of the inverse of the true covariance matrix \citep{Hartlap}.
+Here, we present two methods that account for this correction: \begin{enumerate} \item The former was first proposed by \citet{Hartlap} and it based on the following reasoning.
+Whilst the covariance matrix inferred from simulations can be an unbiased estimator of the true covariance \(\mathsf C\), its inverse (entering the \(\chi^2\) in \autoref{eq:chi2}) is not, and therefore should be rescaled according to \citep{Anderson2004}

-where \(N_{\rm d}\) is the length of the data vector and the Gaussian likelihood assumption can be maintained. \item The latter has been proposed by \citep{SH2016}, where the authors state that the Gaussian likelihood should be replaced by a Student-\(t\) distribution
+Note that by doing so the assumption of a Gaussian likelihood can be maintained. \item The latter has been proposed by \citet{SH2016}, where the authors state that the Gaussian likelihood should be replaced by the Student's \(t\)-distribution,